SuzanFah/panduta/README.md

 ## Data Model 📊

-The Panduta data model is designed to keep everything organized and efficient:
+The Panduta™ data model is designed to keep everything organized and efficient:

 - **👤 User:** Stores user information, including name, contact details, and login credentials.
 - **📝 Booking:** Records details of each booking, such as service type, pickup and delivery times, and order status.